On some notions of rank for matrices over tracts: Some open questions

 \subsection{Rank of $A$ versus rank of $A^T$}

-We have seen in Remark~\ref{rem:row rank versus column rank}, in which $F = \S$, that the column rank of a matrix $A$ over a tract $F$ is not always equal to the row rank.
+We have seen in \Cref{rem:row rank versus column rank}, in which $F = \S$, that the column rank of a matrix $A$ over a tract $F$ is not always equal to the row rank.
 Of course, the two ranks are equal when $F$ is a field.

-\begin{question} Can we characterize the tracts for which $r_{\col}(A) = r_{\row}(A)$ for all matrices $A$ over $F$, or at least give a nontrivial sufficient condition for this to hold? \end{question}
+\begin{question} Can we characterize the tracts for which $r_{\col}(A) = r_{{\rm row}}(A)$ for all matrices $A$ over $F$, or at least give a nontrivial sufficient condition for this to hold? \end{question}

-Similarly, we have seen in Remark~\ref{rem:matroidal rank of transpose} that the matroidal ranks of $A$ and $A^T$ are not always equal.
-But we have not yet found either a proof or refutation of the following:
+Similarly, we have seen in Remark~\ref{rem:matroidal rank of transpose} that, unlike the case of fields, the matroidal ranks of $A$ and $A^T$ are not always equal.
+But we would like to understand the boundary of this failure more generally: